srjresearch/BayesianWAND/README.md

 ## Code

-The Code directory contains C code that can be used to generate posterior realisations via MCMC.
+The code directory contains C code that can be used to generate posterior realisations via MCMC.
 Instructions on how to compile and execute the code are also provided.

 ## Data